 Sprouts, from lentil to alfalfa to chia, happen rather quickly and can be done with little more than a wet paper towel and some seeds.
 They work well on salads and can be thrown into all sorts of amazing raw recipes.
 Check out this amazing article, providing the need-to-know info about sprouting.

-Often an unsung hero of the garden, radishes grow very quickly, require little attention and funk the freak out of a dish.
-They have a nice spice, deep crunch and vibrant color.
+Often an unsung hero of the garden, radishes grow very quickly, require little attention, and funk the freak out of a dish.
+They have a nice spice, deep crunch, and vibrant color.
 Plus, the greens are also edible.
 Radishes can be grown indoors, on a sunny windowsill, and with a clever sowing rotation, they could possibly always be in supply as a weekly special.

 Tomatoes are incredibly delicious and versatile.
 They are packed with vitamins, and they are often temperamental plants, needing a lot of care; however, they can grow in a tiny pot (6 inches).
 Go for some small varieties, like cherry tomatoes, and put them on a windowsill, where they’ll get plenty of attention.